-Of course, many participating businesses will have thinner profit margins than the restaurant mentioned above; a grocer may only make a few percent on each sale.
+Of course, many participating businesses will have thinner profit margins than a typical restaurant; a grocer may only make a few percent on each sale.
 Vouchers are therefore sold to consumers at a discount that is slightly smaller than the smallest margin of any participating business.
 This ensures that no business makes a loss by accepting vouchers.

 However, businesses are also free to apply an additional discount at the point when the vouchers are exchanged for their goods or services.
 The grocer may never wish to do this, but the restaurant could conceivably offer double-digit discounts at slow times.

 Since the vouchers can be redeemed across the network, businesses will end up holding each others’ vouchers.
-These can be cleared against each other on a shared ledger using the Credit Commons Protocol.
+These can be cleared against each other on a shared ledger using the Credit Commons Protocol, or using multilateral set-off if the network is large.
 As in a Trade Credit Club, issuance and acceptance limits are agreed on the basis of mutually-assessed spare capacity and acceptable risk.

-The overall effect is that consumers get a discount (sometimes small, sometimes substantial) on their local purchasing, whilst businesses get cash upfront whenever they sell vouchers.
+The overall effect is that consumers get a discount (sometimes small, sometimes substantial) on their local purchasing, whilst businesses get a cash boost upfront whenever they sell vouchers.